 Share these safety tips on social media and have them at your front desk for reference by staff.

 1) Lock candy safely away.
-Kids love to stash candy in their rooms, but a dog's keen sense of smell will lead him to even the most cleverly hidden treasure.
+Kids love to stash candy in their rooms, but a dog's keen sense of smell will lead them to even the most cleverly hidden treasure.
 Contact a veterinary professional right away if your pet does get into Halloween candy, especially if it contains chocolate or is sugar-free and contains xylitol.

 2) Don't leave glow sticks lying around.
 Glow sticks are used to help keep kids safe while they are out in the dark.
 Pets (especially cats) find these glow sticks to be a lot of fun as well, and we commonly get calls about pets puncturing the sticks.
-While most of them are labeled as non-toxic, they do have an extremely bitter taste and we will often see pets who bite into them drooling and racing around the house.
+While most of them are labeled as non-toxic, they do have an extremely bitter taste, and we will often see pets who bite into them drooling and racing around the house.
 A little treat or sip of milk will usually stop the taste reaction.